iCliniq Logo

 What Does Cigarette Smoke Contain?

 Cigarette smoke contains nicotine, along with about 7,000 other chemicals obtained from burning tobacco leaves.
 Tobacco smoke contains over 70 known potentially dangerous cancer-causing chemicals.
 Smoking harms almost all the organs in the body, causing many diseases and disrupting general health conditions.
-Tobacco smoke comprises the most dangerous chemicals that, include:
+Tobacco smoke comprises the most dangerous chemicals, including:

 • Tar - Tar is a sticky, brown substance that stains teeth, fingernails, and lung tissues.
 It is made up of solid particles suspended in tobacco smoke.
 These particles contain chemicals that also include cancer-causing substances known as carcinogens.